Menditect/documentation/docs/application.md

 ## Definition

-A Mendix project that you can add to MTA for test purposes.
+A Mendix project that can be added to MTA for test purposes.

 ## Properties
 | Name       | Description                                                |